Loss Prevention Program

 What are the program’s goals?

-- Develop and implement statewide policies and programs designed to identify and avoid, or reduce, major exposures.
+- Develop and implement statewide policies and programs designed to identify and reduce the likelihood and/or impact of major exposures.

 For questions, contact Leslie Atkinson, ERM/Loss Prevention Program Manager at 360-480-9065.